oliverklee/ext-seminars/Documentation/EN/Installation/GetAFront-endUserLogin(anyPossiblyRegistration)Running/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Choose a login box extension and a front-end user registration extension, install and configure them.
-On my site, I use  *felogin* and  *sr\_feuser\_register* , but you may want to use others.
+On my site, I use  *felogin*, but you may want to use others.
 You can leave out the front-end user registration extension if you don't want front-end users to be able to create their own accounts.

-If you use the extension  *sr\_feuser\_register* , make sure that the salutation modes of that extension and the  *seminars* extension are the same so that your users get a consistent experience.

-**Make sure that you make the following fields required, or this extension won't work properly: name, email, username**

 If a user is on the detail view page of an event and wants to register, he's shown a link to the login page.
 The URL provided there